JeodC/PortMaster-ShipOfHarkinian/README.md

 ## Graphics Adjustments
 In the `shipofharkinian.json` file there is a setting `"gInternalResolution": 0.5,`.
 If not using texture packs, change this to `"gInternalResolution": 1.0,` or higher.

+## Preset Adjustments
+A full list of presets can be viewed at the ShipWright Github repository, inside the [presets.h file](https://github.com/HarbourMasters/Shipwright/blob/fd7dfd8b6f557909c84b88e35df37bc27673fa1e/soh/soh/Enhancements/presets.h).
+You can create entries in your `shipofharkinian.json` file to adjust these presets.
+Keep in mind the json is in alphabetical order.

 ## Default Gameplay Controls
 The port uses SDL controller mapping.
 GPToKeyB is utilized only to allow hotkey exiting.